httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 # Acknowledgements

-Thanks to Joav Weiss for his idea and text to use Cuckoo Filter.
+Thanks to Yoav Weiss for his idea and text to use Cuckoo Filter.

 Thanks to Stefan Eissing for his suggestions.